Last updated on January 22nd, 2020 at 07:33 am

 If you are visiting in summer, this is hardly a problem, as you can sit outside and enjoy the nice weather.
 In winter, however, it might be more of an issue – unless you are a smoker yourself.

 If you can’t read Greek, this sign says that smoking is allowed!
 Some laws in Greece are clearly more flexible than others.
-All is not lost though.
-Also, watch out for our future article on places in central Athens where there is no indoor smoking!
+In 2019 a new government was elected who promise to apply the law.
+Watch this space!

 2. DO NOT – Be discouraged by the lack of organisation